 For board leaders

 Each year since 2011, Horizons Foundation has hosted an annual series of three convenings designed specifically and exclusively for leaders of boards of directors of LGBT organizations.
-Since then, more than 50 board leaders from over 25 LGBT nonprofits have participated.
+Since then, more than 50 board leaders from over 25 LGBTQ nonprofits have participated.

 The goals of each convening are to: